flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/apu.md

 - ON:
     - Blue ON light.
     - Starter is energized when the flap is completely open.
-    - Ignition activates 1.5 second after the starter is energized.
+    - Ignition activates 1.5 seconds after the starter is energized.
     - When N = 55%.
 The APU starter is de-energized.
 The ignition is turned off.
-    - 2 seconds after N reached 95%, or when N is above 99.5% the ON light on START button goes out.
+    - 2 seconds after N reaches 95%, or when N is above 99.5% the ON light on START button goes out.
 The APU can now supply bleed air and electrical power to the aircraft.
     - APU page disappears from the ECAM display after >10sec.
 - AVAIL Lt:
-    - Green light comes on when N is above 99.5 % or 2 seconds after N reaches 95%.
+    - Green light comes on when N is above 99.5% or 2 seconds after N reaches 95%.

 ---